384606266/Translation-WXMiniprogram/nmt-react/README.md

 pip install flask flask_cors
 ```

+#### Front-End Environment
 Then you'll need to install the dependences for the frontend.
 We will use yarn instead of node because it downloads packages in parallel, which reduces the download time.
-Also because it adds nice emojis in the terminal while it's downloading.

 ```
 node -v
 npm -v  #make sure that you have node and npm yarn install
 ```
+#### Model download

+Currently we have two translation pretrained model of Polish and Esthonian.

+And we can download it from  [Jiaoda Yunpan](https://jbox.sjtu.edu.cn/l/v18BdF) and put it in `./api`

 ### Starting the Frontend